-By A/Prof Katherine A. Daniell, Research Lead, 3Ai.
+This article is by A/Prof Katherine A. Daniell, Research Lead at 3Ai.

 The 3A Institute was founded to build a new branch of engineering to help shape a safe, sustainable and responsible world in the context of the 4th wave of industrialisation, characterised by artificial intelligence and cyber-physical systems.
 There is already need for a range of skills and knowledge for training in, thinking about, analysing, building, managing and regulating AI-powered cyber-physical systems—which will only increase over time.
 And this will require a new professional discipline that we don’t believe can be born out of a single existing discipline.
 Our vision is to provide the foundational contribution to this new branch of engineering by bringing together a diverse range of people with different disciplinary backgrounds, who care about, can imagine, and want to build a better future.

 Rather than designing the new discipline on paper, our approach is to teach it into existence.
 We design and test our curricula iteratively, pulling in wherever possible cutting-edge research, as soon as preliminary insights are available.
 We also bring in practitioners and case studies where these systems and futures are already being built.
 And with each partnership we develop, training and knowledge development creates benefits in both directions.

 With our education programs, we are testing how different parts of disciplinary practices, theories, methods, worldviews and the values of people from all walks of life can come together and engage with these constellations of technologies—these cyber-physical systems—and their associated societal and environmental shifts.
 Through this process we are rapidly developing transdisciplinary praxis for a new branch of engineering.

 So what does it mean to develop a new transdisciplinary praxis?
 What does history tell us?
 Why is this relevant now?
 And what does it actually take to bring a range of disciplinary elements together to create a new one?